 This meal is typically Indonesian, but its widespread popularity in the western world means there are multiple ways to bastardise the humble noodles to your liking.

-One method is cooking the noodles, stiring through only the onion flakes and adding sundries tomatoes, stuffed olives and grated cheese.
+One method is cooking the noodles, stirring through only the onion flakes and adding sundries tomatoes, stuffed olives and grated cheese.
 Whack it in the microwave for a minute or so to get the cheese melty and voila, you have a pasta-like dish.

 This will make some folks’ stomachs churn, but tuna packs a fair bit of protein and is good for your brains, which is the perfect antidote to everything Mi Goreng stands for.

-Special shout outs to chilli oil tuna.
+Special shout-outs to chilli oil tuna.
 Works really nicely.